hthuwal/ARC-Challenge/notes/progress_report.md

 - There are many questions of the form ....except.
     + We can modify the questions to its negation.
     + Create hypothesis without the word **except** and return the option with lowest score.
-- Another case that we can handle seperately is where the options are partially wrong.
+- Another case that we can handle separately is where the options are partially wrong.
     + We should verify whether the options are factually true.
-    + An option that is present in corpus is more likely to be factually correct and more likely to be the final ansewer.
+    + An option that is present in corpus is more likely to be factually correct and more likely to be the final answer.
     + e.g Clear glass is translucent hence it will scatter more light
         * Glass is translucent **WRONG**
         * Translucent scatters more **RIGHT**